Teachers Health’s CEO, Brad Joyce tells us more about the factors that influence premium reviews

 Growth in claims

-Claims costs remain the single biggest expense for Teachers Health Fund.
+Claims costs remain the single biggest expense for Teachers Health.
 Increased utilisation of services, in addition to a growing and ageing membership base, means it is vital that we hold sufficient capital to pay these claims, both now and in the future.
 Over the 2014/15 financial year, Teachers Health Fund's claims grew by $36.4m to $438.3m and our premium increases must reflect inevitable need to cover this growth.

-Despite the increased pressures that the private health insurance industry is facing, our members can be assured that Teachers Health Fund is focussed on operating the Fund in a responsible and sustainable manner whilst providing enhanced products and services to our members.
+Despite the increased pressures that the private health insurance industry is facing, our members can be assured that Teachers Health is focused on operating the Fund in a responsible and sustainable manner whilst providing enhanced products and services to our members.
 The Board and management are vigilant in monitoring and managing the escalating costs of healthcare and, through effective governance and risk management frameworks, we remain well positioned to meet these challenges.

-As a not-for-profit health fund, any surplus generated by Teachers Health Fund is reinvested in the business for the benefit of its members, enabling the Fund to improve benefits and keep premiums as low as financially sustainable.
+As a not-for-profit health fund, any surplus generated by Teachers Health is reinvested in the business for the benefit of its members, enabling the Fund to improve benefits and keep premiums as low as financially sustainable.
 On average over the past five years, the Fund has returned 91 cents in Hospital, Medical and Extras benefits for every dollar of contributions received.

-We are focussed on member satisfaction and are proud of our industry leading member retention rate of 97%.
+We are focused on member satisfaction and are proud of our industry leading member retention rate of 97%.
 We are dedicated to our members and are honoured that more than 280,000 people in the education community have chosen us as their preferred health insurance provider.